Year 7 Catch Up

 The Government allocated funding to schools to support pupils who do not attain the Expected Standard in Mathematics at the end of their primary schooling.
 In 2018-19 academic year the funding of £12,060.90 at Folkestone Academy was used to:

-- Funding was also used for increased in-class support as needed, particularly for students with SEN(D) and EAL requirements.
+Funding was also used for increased in-class support as needed, particularly for pupils with SEND and EAL requirements.